 This article is part of a larger series on Payroll Services.

-Not sure what you should look for and which provider to pick?
+Are you not sure what you should look for and which provider to pick?
 Check out our guide on how to find a payroll service for your business.

-Best Paychex Competitors Compared
+Paychex Competitors Compared

 Starter Monthly Pricing

-Payroll Tax Filing Services
+Payroll and Tax Filing

-$99 + $5 per employee
+$39 plus $5 per employee*

 Some tax services cost extra

-$39 + $6 per employee
+$40 plus $6 per employee

 $10 per employee

-$45 + $4 per employee
+$45 plus $5 per employee

-*Pricing is based on a quote we received
+*Pricing is based on a quote we received.

 Given its robust suite of HR tools, Paychex often ranks high on our best-of articles.
 See how it compares with other providers on our lists of: